 The team provides training to staff across a number of relevant topics and to a network of Data Protection Champions across the University.

 Information Compliance can be contacted via firstname.lastname@example.org should you have any queries.

 Freedom of Information

-The Data Protection Act 1998 (DPA) gives individuals the right to know what information is held about them and provides a framework to ensure that personal information is handled properly.
+The Data Protection Act 2018 (DPA) gives individuals the right to know what information is held about them and provides a framework to ensure that personal information is handled properly.

 - it requires that anyone who processes personal information must comply with its principles